1101712/GuessTheNumber/README.md

 ## Overview

-"Guess the Number" is a simple, yet engaging game that test user's deductive reasoning and luck.
+"Guess the Number" is a simple, yet engaging game that tests user's deductive reasoning and luck.
 The players are challenged to guess a randomly generated number within a specified range.
 It's not just a game of chance, but also a challenge for logic and intuition.
 Players can opt for easy, medium, or hard difficulty levels .
 The game also includes a leaderboard feature that keeps track of the best scores.
-## How to Play 'Guess the Number'
+## How to Play 'Guess The Number Game'
 - Run the script to start the game.
 - You will be asked to select a difficulty level:
    - Easy mode: Guess a number between 1 and 20.